Karthik150502/shopify-recommendation-quiz/README.md

 6) Navigate to the Plugins page, and click Shop Installs underneath the Shopify connection tile Once your sync is complete, you can build your first quiz in the shop admin.

+Setting up the Code Locally
+1) Go to the Gadget Development Environment - Click the Home button from the options on the left tab - Copy the command to bring up the codebase locally, which looks something loke this; npm install -g ggt@latest && ggt dev ./"gadget-environment-name"--app="gadget-environment-name" --env=development

+2) run yarn dev - And follow the steps in the CLI and connect to your partners app.
+3) Paster this script tag to the extensions/blocks/quiz-page.liquid, on the line ;number 7 : <script src="https://{gadget-app-name}.gadget.app/api/client/web.min.js" defer="defer"></script>
+4) And run yarn deploy, and select the Shopify store you have created, there will be a .env file created, copy the SHOPIFY_QUIZ_ID ang go to the Gadget app, and in the settings -> environment variables, for the GADGET_PUBLIC_SHOPIFY_THEME_EXTENSION_ID variable.
+And click on save